ferrucc-io/ferruccio/content/posts/vc-is-urss.md

 ---

-VCs do everything you expect the URSS would do, while being a private company.
+VCs do everything you would expect the URSS would do, while being a private company.

 ### VC